New York State Fair 2022: Pride day parade (photos) - NewsBreak

 YOU MAY ALSO LIKE

-Holy cow, that’s a lot of milk: What first-timers think of NYS Fair (Good Morning CNY for Aug.
-30)
+Holy cow, there’s a lot of milk: Here’s what 2 first-timers thought about the NY State Fair

-Subscribe to get the Good Morning, CNY newsletter delivered to your email inbox weekday mornings.
-High: 81; Low: 65.
-Monday was fair’s hottest day; today could be the wettest.
-Photo of the Day.
-MUSIC TO THE MAX: Max Weinberg, longtime drummer for Bruce Springsteen and the E Street Band,...
+For many Central New Yorkers, the State Fair is a cherished tradition.
+Most have some kind of childhood memories there.
+Some have been going every year for decades.
+But for newcomers, the region’s biggest festival can seem, well, strange.
+After all, it’s just a fair, right?.
+Wrong.
+Syracuse.com...

 localsyr.com

-Note: Editor’s note: Central New York is full of vibrant, intriguing, thoughtful, bright people committed to making our region a better place.
-They’re the backbone of our community; the people who volunteer, who launch businesses, who teach the next generation.
-They make this place work.
-This is the fifth...